ArtemGryniv/Wave-Function-Collapse-Partitioning/README.md

 ## Contribute & Connect

 I encourage further testing of **WFC-P** and benchmarking it against your own or other **Maximum Cut** algorithms.
-Additionally, if you're interested in combinatorial optimization, feel free to drawn upon **WFC-P** inspiration.
+Additionally, if you're interested in combinatorial optimization, feel free to drawn upon **WFC-P** for inspiration.

 If you have any questions or would like to share your findings, I'd love to hear from you!

 📧 **Email:** [artem.gryniv@icloud.com](mailto:artem.gryniv@icloud.com)